shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 ```
 It will Push `isNameTaken:true` in `formcontrol.errors` object and same can be used for error message for that field.

+If Validator showing error soo use `.bind(this)` in the validations if we have used `this.property` on arguements then we need to bind this with it to tell that its an existing proeprty.

 ### Asynchronus Validation

 Asynchronus validations are the validation in which we are validating email or username something on the server through api soo it will append class `ng-pending` on which we can show the loader or error message.

+While resolving promise of the validations we need to push the `true` with some key and that key will be shown in the errors object.

 ```
   isAlreadyPresent(control:FormControl):any{